• There are no suggestions because the search field is empty.

 Next Steps:

-Over the next five years, OpusVi and CommonSpirit plan to develop training curriculum for 4 additional specialty areas per year, expanding the delivery of the program to over 45,000 nurses across 14 states and 8 specialties.
+Over the next five years, OpusVi and CommonSpirit plan to develop training programs for 4 additional specialty areas per year, expanding the delivery of the program to over 45,000 nurses across 14 states and 8 specialties.

 services-carousel